Jordan Thomas (American football): St. Louis BattleHawks

 On November 17, 2022, Thomas was drafted by the St. Louis BattleHawks of the XFL.
 He was released on March 14, 2023.

 Orlando Guardians

 Thomas was signed by the Orlando Guardians on March 27, 2023.
-He was released from his contract on May 15, 2023.
+He was released from his contract on May 15.

 Carolina Panthers

 On May 16, 2023, Thomas signed with the Carolina Panthers, being listed as a linebacker instead of tight end.
-On August 29, 2023, he was waived for final roster cuts, but signed to the Panthers' practice squad the following day.
-He was released on December 5.
+On August 29, he was waived for final roster cuts, but signed to the practice squad the following day.
+Thomas was released on December 5.

 Birmingham Stallions (first stint)

 On January 19, 2024, Thomas signed with the Birmingham Stallions of the United Football League (UFL).
-His contract was terminated on August 1, 2024.
+His contract was terminated on August 1.

 Atlanta Falcons

 Thomas signed with the Atlanta Falcons on August 1, 2024.
 He was released on August 25.

 Birmingham Stallion (second stint)

 On August 30, 2024, Thomas re-signed with the Birmingham Stallions.